Malaysian Medical Insurance for Internationals and Expats

 If you’re participating in either the Foreign Worker Hospitalization and Surgical Insurance Scheme or the Employee Provident Fund, your employer will take care of enrollment and paperwork.
 Some expats have also had success negotiating private health insurance for themselves and their families as part of a broader relocation package.

-Things You Need To Know When Considering Insurance
+Things You Need To Know When Considering Medical Insurance Plans

 How Routine Doctor Visits Work